andrewskyboss/milestone-project-02/assets/documents/Testing.md

 ## CSS
- - Ran CSS code through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+ - Ran CSS code through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) for code warning & error check.
    - Everything is coded properly.
 Few Warning message were received:
    - Warning, for imported fonts, their style sheets are not checked in direct input and file upload modes.
 This warning is ignored.
    -  Warning, for color variables as an unknown vendor extension.
 This warning is ignored